MilanKacar/milankacar.github.io/_posts/2024-9-27-zdatalemur_part1.md

 ORDER BY tweet_count;
 ```

-**Explanation**:
-We first filter tweets from 2022, group by `user_id` to get each user's tweet count, and then group by tweet count to get the number of users in each bucket.
-The final result gives the tweet histogram. 📊

 ---

 ### 2. Data Science Skills [LinkedIn SQL Interview Question] 🧑‍💻

 **Description**
-Your task is to find candidates who are proficient in **Python**, **Tableau**, and **PostgreSQL**.
-Let’s identify those perfect candidates! 🔥
+This challenge involves finding candidates who are proficient in **Python**, **Tableau**, and **PostgreSQL**.
+We're tasked with listing candidates who have all these skills and ordering them by candidate ID.

 **Schema**:
 - **candidates** table: